rundle-research-group/TsunamiSquares-xx/README.md

 bump_bool						Whether to use bump instead deformation file, for testing purposes

 bump_height 					Used when testing, produces small initial seafloor displacement

+num_nearest						How many neighbors to include in some nearest-neighbor overlap calculations

+doPlaneFit                      Whether to use the plane-fitting method for acceleration calculations

+num_threads						How many threads to use during multiprocessing blocks